tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

 2. Outputs --- Paths to the folders storing the outputs.

    Generating "MAT Files" is compulsory.
 Other outputs are optional.
-Uncheck "Generate?" if not generating this output.
+Un-check "Generate?" if not generating this output.

 .. list-table::
    :widths: 1 3